make2explore/Tutorial-OpenCV-on-JetsonNano-with-CUDA-support/Enlarge-Swap/README.md

 - So we have already resized our Nano's default swap size to 4GB by using zram method given above.
 - Now we will use *dphys-swapfile* package method to add additional 2GB so that total swap memory will become  >8GB (4GB RAM + 6GB swap)

 ***Please Note- The recommended swap memory size is 2GB for a 4GB Jetson Nano.
 Larger swap memory sizes can sometimes cause decreased performance.
-It is recommended to use a swap file in addition to swap memory if you need larger amounts of memory for building projects.***
+It is recommended to use a swap file in addition to swap memory if you need larger amounts of memory for building projects.
+We have tweaked with the system files only to achive the faster instllation (using additional swap memory), we will restore the settings to original after completing installation of OpenCV ***

 1. Run jtop command to get information about avalable RAM and Swap memory.
 If you have followed our above tutorial steps, You will see Swap=4GB and RAM=4GB.